jgstew/jgstew.github.io/_posts/2018-11-27-Debug-BigFix-Dashboard-In-Visual-Studio.md

 ### Objectives:
 1. View JavaScript Console Output in Visual Studio
-2. View HTML currently rendered in Dashboard
+2. View HTML currently rendered in Dashboard (from RAM)
+3. Edit live HTML and see changes immediately

 ### Prerequisites: